While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 Michigan’s proposal was initially penned by Mitsutoshi Sakurai, president of Spike, another company which, similarly to GhM, was created by Human Entertainment refugees and had also, by that point, acquired the rights to Human’s back catalog.
 The idea was to replicate the feeling of Stephen King’s “The Mist” inside a videogame; however, GhM was having trouble designing the game around the vague threat of the fog.
 Earlier builds, which featured an open-world map of Chicago (the setting of the game, itself named after the lake) and a character select screen, were scrapped, and Suda ultimately came up with a different concept by adding monsters that lurked within the mist.

 Michigan itself is in fact quite lecherous, especially compared to the rest of Ueda’s catalog.
-The ad campaign for the game heavily featured YinLing of Joytoy, an erotic Taiwanese model, who also starred in a short softcore movie released as part of the game’s promotion on the official website and was featured in the game itself as a secret character (although she was removed in the European version of the game).
+The ad campaign for the game heavily featured Yinling of Joytoy, an erotic Taiwanese model, who also starred in a short softcore movie released as part of the game’s promotion on the official website and was featured in the game itself as a secret character.

 The game also featured some minor connections to Suda’s previous games, namely with ZaKa TV being part of the ISZK conglomerate, itself named after art director Ishizaka, and a small reference to the Balboa Brothers from Flower, Sun, and Rain.
 Most importantly though, it showed Suda’s intention of turning GhM into a congregation of different auteurs heading various projects, rather than a simple extension of himself as director.